Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it is not true

-Many parents seem to worry that vaccines cannot be handled by the baby’s immune system and believe that the natural immune system is better than the immunization.
-Researchers show that the immune system of the infants are stronger and can handle upto 10000 vaccines when given separately.
-Even though it is only in theory, in reality only a single vaccine is given at once that uses less than 0.1 of the baby’s immune system.
-As the children are suspected of new bacteria and viruses, vaccination is the efficient way to lead a healthy life.
+Many parents worry that infants’ immune systems cannot handle vaccines and believe that the natural immune system is better than immunization.
+Researchers show that infants’ immune systems are strong and can handle up to 10,000 vaccines when given separately.
+Even though this is only theoretical, in reality, only a single vaccine is given at once, which uses less than 0.1% of the baby’s immune system.
+As children are susceptible to new bacteria and viruses, vaccination is an efficient way to lead a healthy life.

 • Conspiracy Theory – Corona vaccine could change DNA: